patcadelina/prometheus-wiki/Expression-Language-Functions.md

 ## scalar()

-Given a single-element input vector, `scalar(v instant-vector)` returns the sample value of that single element.
+Given a single-element input vector, `scalar(v instant-vector)` returns the sample value of that single element as a scalar.
 If the input vector doesn't have exactly one element, `scalar` will return `NaN`.

 ## sort()